HK regulator reprimands, fines RBS over emerging-markets rates trades

 Tsang was sentenced last year to 50 months in jail after pleading guilty to fraud after was she caught falsifying records of her trades, Reuters previously reported.

-"We put in place a comprehensive remediation programme that strengthened our governance and supervisory oversight, and our control environment," RBS said in an e-mailed statement.
+"We put in place a comprehensive remediation program that strengthened our governance and supervisory oversight, and our control environment," RBS said in an e-mailed statement.

 The SFC called RBS's systems and controls at the emerging markets rates business "seriously inadequate and revealed significant weaknesses in its procedures, management systems and internal controls," but the regulator said its decision took into consideration the bank's speedy action in alerting it to the misdeed.

-Note: (This story has been corrected in third paragraph to remove "on Friday")